adzcai/rlbook/book/2_mdps/mdps.md

 MDPs are usually classified as **finite-horizon**, where the interactions end after some finite number of time steps, or **infinite-horizon**, where the interactions can continue indefinitely.
-We'll begin with the finite-horizon case and discuss the infinite-horizon case in the second half of the chapter.
+We’ll begin with the finite-horizon case and discuss the infinite-horizon case in the second half of the chapter.

-In each setting, we'll describe how to evaluate different **policies** (strategies for choosing actions) and how to compute (or approximate) the **optimal policy** for a given MDP.
-We'll introduce the **Bellman consistency condition**, which allows us to analyze the whole series of interactions in terms of individual timesteps.
+In each setting, we’ll describe how to evaluate different **policies** (strategies for choosing actions) and how to compute (or approximate) the **optimal policy** for a given MDP.
+We’ll introduce the **Bellman consistency condition**, which allows us to analyze the whole series of interactions in terms of individual timesteps.